menatahari/tp/docs/DeveloperGuide.md

 2. Deleting a person from a startup with invalid input

-   1. Prerequisites: For our example, we assume there are 50 startups stored in CapitalConnect and there are 10 person stored in the startup at index 1.
+   1. Prerequisites: For our example, we assume there are 10 startups stored in CapitalConnect and there are 10 person stored in the startup at index 1.

    2. Test case (invalid startup index): `delete-p 99 1` <br>
      Expected: No `Person` gets deleted.
 Error details shown in the status message.

    3. Test case (invalid person index): `delete-p 1 50` <br>
      Expected: No `Person` gets deleted.
 Error details shown in the status message.

    4. Test case (missing person index): `edit-p 1 pn/name pd/founder` <br>
       Expected: No `Person` gets deleted.
 Error details shown in the status message.

    5. Test case (no index specified): `delete-p` <br>
       Expected: No `Person` gets deleted.
 Error details shown in the status message.

+### Clearing All Startups Data

+1. Clearing all startups data in CapitalConnect

+    1. Prerequisites: There are startups stored in CapitalConnect.

+    2. Test case: `clear` <br>
+       Expected: All previously saved startups will be removed from the startup list.
+Success message is displayed.

+    3. Test case: `clear 1234`<br>
+       Expected: All previously saved startups will be removed from the startup list.
+Success message is displayed.

+### Saving Startups Data

+1. Saving startups data stored in CapitalConnect

+    1. Prerequisites: There are startups stored in CapitalConnect.

+    2. Close the program using the `exit` command or by double-clicking the close button.

+    3. Reopen the app
+       Expected: The app should display all previously stored startup data.

 ## **Appendix: Planned Enhancement**